 Unlike many decades ago, mothers no longer receive an unfair advantage in custody cases.
 While it’s true that the majority of custody battles still end up a victory for the mother, the number of fathers with sole custody is rising.
-When faced with a potential custody battle, it’s important to understand that you have father’s rights in Washington, and that you can protect them.
+When faced with a potential custody battle, it’s important to understand that you have a fathers rights in Washington State, and that you can protect them.
 In Washington State, the father is determined through marriage, a parentage case, adoption papers, or a paternity acknowledgement.

 If the biological father is not married to the mother, he must establish paternity to gain rights as a father.
 Unmarried fathers do not have rights until they prove their paternity.
 If you are not the child’s biological father, you may still defend your rights as a de-facto parent – by providing “specific facts” to support your claim as a parent of the child, according to relevant statutes in the Revised Code of Washington.
 These facts include, but aren’t limited to, proof of the following:

 Understanding What Determines Custody

 Since changes in family law have “mandated equal treatment in child custody cases,” fathers can stand up for their rights to play a major role in the development and caretaking of their child.
 However, the courts don’t favor fathers, either.
 The courts favor the child and seek the best possible outcome for the child.
 Ideally, Washington State custody cases are deliberated between the father and mother, with a mutually-written parenting plan dividing certain roles and responsibilities between them.
 In less-than-ideal situations, though, the courts must intervene and decide who plays what role.

 NFS has been a blessing to me and my family in helping us through a very difficult situation, one that wasJEFF SHAW, FLORIDA